Echinacea Purpurea – How To Grow Purple Coneflower

 September 16, 2018

 Purple Coneflower, (Echinacea Purpurea) one of the most popular flower for landscapes and prairies, for good reason.
 This native perennial has a long bloom time and is very showy, also being very tall (3-5’, 1-1.5 m).
 I’ve have around 10-15 of various varieties in my garden at any one time.
-The roots of echinacea typically go to around 5’ deep (1.5 m), making it very drought tolerant.
+The roots of Echinacea typically go to around 5’ deep (1.5 m), making it very drought tolerant.
 This plant can thrive in any type of soil, even clay.
 But, it probably won’t survive if it is semi-wetland, or just a general moist area that doesn’t drain.
+In fact, this plant is so adapted to clay it is almost unbelievable.
+Nearly every picture of Echinacea you will see in this article was grown in horrible, tough, hard clay soil.
+I would add some good compost in the plants immediate area when transplanting, but that is all.

 It can do quite well with other companion plants, such as Heliopsis (False Sunflower), Bee Balm, Rudbeckia, Liatris, and many others.
 You just need to ensure that the plants are spaced accordingly.
 Mixing different species of native plants can really help your overall garden ecosystem, have a longer period of color, and give you more pollinators/birds to view as well.